particle-iot/docs/src/content/reference/device-os/firmware.md

 `result` is the remainder

-The remainder function can have unexpected behavoir when some of the opperands are negative.
+The remainder function can have unexpected behavior when some of the operands are negative.
 If the dividend is negative, then the result will be the smallest negative equivalency class.
 In other words, when `a` is negative, `(a % b) == (a mod b) - b` where (a mod b) follows the standard mathematical definition of mod.
 When the divisor is negative, the result is the same as it would be if it was positive.

 ```C++
 // EXAMPLE USAGES